cyclops-ui/cyclops/web/docs/installation/demo/new_module.md

 service: true
 ```

-Now click save and you should see your new module listed!
+Now click save and you should see your new module listed on the main page!

 ![Listed Module](../../../static/img/demo/module_listed.png?raw=true "Listed Module")